New Jersey Lt. Gov. Sheila Oliver, first Black woman to serve as state Assembly speaker, dies at 71

 She was twice elected lieutenant governor alongside Murphy beginning in 2017 and again in 2021.
 Oliver was just the second person to hold the post of lieutenant governor, a newer state government position that began under previous Gov. Chris Christie.

 It was unclear who would immediately succeed her.
 The state constitution calls for the state Senate president to serve as acting governor if the governor and lieutenant governor are out of state or incapacitated.
+The constitution requires Murphy to appoint Oliver’s successor within 45 days.